 If this entry was a published article, chances are that it’d get blacklisted – because it uses words like “gay,” “sexuality,” and “trans.”
 The industry has created a tension where we want to feature LGBTQ people in ads, but are systemically annihilating queer media with biased brand safety algorithms.

-Words like “sexuality,” “queer,” “trans” and “gay” can be used in ways that are sexual and discriminatory, or in ways that are empowering and affirming.
+Words like “sexuality,” “queer,” “transgender” and “gay” can be used in ways that are sexual and discriminatory, or in ways that are empowering and affirming.
 And the content in pieces that discuss things like “bullying” or “violence” can differ in their message from article to article.
-An aggressive keyword exclusion list lacks the flexibility to identify the difference—it lacks the technological processing to understand important context around keywords.
+An aggressive keyword exclusion list lacks the flexibility to identify the difference.

-On each of these sites, we ensured words like transgender, bi, bisexual, drag, gay, and lesbian were not blacklisted to fund their stories.
+On each of the media owners, we ensured words like transgender, bi, bisexual, drag, gay, and lesbian were not blocked, to fund their stories.
 We created custom assets with SKYY Vodka’s spokesperson, RuPaul’s Drag Race superstar Dusty Ray Bottoms, to create contextual alignment.

-We ran these banners across LGBTQ stories to fund journalism – reinforcing that digital discrimination can be ended one brand dollar at a time.
+We ran these banners across LGBTQ and Black stories to fund journalism, reinforcing that digital discrimination can be ended one brand dollar at a time.